rmccorm4/Tiny-Imagenet-200/README.md

 To create sets of classes, just run `python produce_files.py` and enter your desired number of sets, and number of classes per set.

-Currently, I have number of classes set to 10 as default and image size set to 32x32x3 as default in order to train networks on the CIFAR-LeNet architecture, as seen in `train_tiny_lenet.py`
+Currently, I have number of classes set to 200 as default and image size set to 64x64x3 as default.

 To train this network, make whatever sets of classes you need using `produce_files.py` or use the hand-picked sets I have provided.